Sound Mode

 TSZ9201: any Escape Detection

 any is the biggest source of unsoundness.
 It acts as both a top and a bottom type, silently bypassing all structural checks.
+Sound mode treats any as a taint — it may exist, but it cannot flow into structured types without an explicit boundary step.

 function processUser(user: { name: string; age: number }) {